How to burn fat effectively

 Eating fat helps you burn fat.

-Not just any old fats, mind — the healthy kind.
+Not just any old fats, mind you — the healthy kind.
 Quality, again, is key.

-The Mediterranean diet, which is rich in healthy fats like olive oil and nuts, often comes up with the goods on long-term weight loss compared with a low fat diet.[21]
+The Mediterranean diet, which is rich in healthy fats like olive oil and nuts, often comes up with the goods for long-term weight loss compared with a low-fat diet.[21]

 Healthy fat helps to vanquish body fat because it:

 We’re not suggesting you go wild.
-Fat is still the most calorific macronutrient and the overall goal is still to eat less than you burn.
-Aim to keep your fat intake around 20-30% of your daily calories, but also aim to switch out the saturated and trans fats in your diet for the unsaturated kind.
+Fat is still the most calorific macronutrient, and the overall goal is still to eat less than you burn.
+Aim to keep your fat intake around 20% to 30% of your daily calories, but also aim to switch out the saturated and trans fats in your diet for the unsaturated kind.
 Try:

 (Need a hand with all these nutrition steps?
 We can help you learn how to meal plan.)

-All of which, when you’re trying to create a caloric deficit, is undeniably helpful.
+All of which is undeniably helpful when you’re trying to create a caloric deficit.

 It can also increase your resting metabolic rate, so you burn more calories doing nothing (who doesn’t love increased calorie burn when you’re sleeping?).[27]